Partially-separated Majorana modes in a disordered medium: Discussion and Conclusion

-We have investigated the quantization of the zero-bias differential conductance as a possible signature of Majorana physics in disordered semiconductor-superconductor hybrid structures.
-By numerically calculating the zero-bias conductance (ZBC) maps as functions of Zeeman splitting and chemical potential for different disorder realizations and disorder potential amplitudes, we have shown that the presence of quantized ``islands'' characterized by a ZBC value (approximately) equal to $2e^2/h$ and having a finite area/volume in a multi-dimensional parameter space is uniquely linked to the emergence of Majorana physics supporting Majorana zero modes (MZMs) or partially-separated Majorana modes (ps-MMs).
-By contrast, non-quantized islands characterized by ZBC values that exceed $2e^2/h$ are associated with the presence of trivial near-zero energy Andreev bound states than consist of highly overlapping Majorana components.
-In the strong disorder limit, the high-conductance islands are typically small and located outside the nominally-topological region associated with the clean system.
-In this limit the conductance maps may contain no quantized island.
-In this case, quantized ZBC peaks occur only accidentally and observing them requires fine tuning the control parameters near the (quantized) boundary of a non-quantized island.
-Consequently, observing a quantized ZBC plateau as a function of a single control parameter is not a unique signature of Majorana physics, as it can be obtained by moving along a (locally) straight-enough boundary of a non-quantized island, which is generated by a trivial low-energy Andreev bound state.
+In the strong disorder limit, we find that the high-conductance islands are typically small and located outside the nominally-topological region associated with the clean system.
+In this limit, the conductance maps may contain no quantized island.
+If this is the case, quantized ZBC peaks occur only accidentally at the (quantized) boundaries of non-quantized islands and observing them requires fine tuning the control parameters.
+Consequently, observing a quantized ZBC plateau as a function of a single control parameter is not a unique signature of Majorana physics, as it can be obtained by moving along a (locally) straight-enough boundary of a non-quantized island , which is generated by a trivial low-energy Andreev bound state (see Fig. \ref{FIG8}).
 By contrast, observing quantized islands of finite area/volume in parameter space represents an unambiguous demonstration of Majorana physics.
 Note, however, that the presence of ps-MMs (or even MZMs) does not automatically imply a quantized ZBC peak, e.g., if none of the Majorana modes is close enough to the end of the wire to ensure a measurable coupling to the tunnel probe.
 In other words, the quantized island Majorana criterion does not exclude false negatives.
+We also note that, although we have introduced the quantized island criterion using a specific model and a specific type of disorder, we expect our main conclusions to hold in general.
+This includes different types of quasi one-dimensional systems, such as, for example, nanowires realized in patterned two-dimensional electron systems hosted by semiconductor-superconductor heterostructures \cite{2016_2DEG_nc,2017_2DEG_prl} and full-shell nanowires \cite{2020full_shell,2021full_shell}, as well as different types of disorder/inhomogeneity, such as, for example, the presence of a quantum dot coupled to the wire end \cite{deng2016majorana,moore2018two}, which can be viewed as a strong local inhomogeneity affecting almost all parameters, and position-dependent fluctuations of the semiconductor-superconductor coupling at the interface, which generate not only position-dependent variations of the induced pairing, but, as a result of proximity-induced renormalization \cite{renorm}, produce variations of all relevant parameters (e.g., g-factor, spin-orbit coupling strength, etc.).
+Indeed, the presence of disorder will generally produce in-gap states that, in the Majorana basis, correspond to pairs of Majorana modes.
+If (and only if) the system contains the main ingredients for Majorana physics, some of these Majorana pairs will be spatially separated.
+Assuming that a normal lead is attached to one of the ends of the wire, one will obtain quantized zero bias conductance peaks that are robust against variations of the control parameters (i.e., quantized ZBC islands) whenever (i) the lead couples to a single Majorana mode and (ii) the mode has a certain spatial separation with respect to all other Majorana modes in the system.